General Information / Request form and specimen labelling

 * Denotes minimum Trust requirements for sample labelling

 ** The NHS or Hospital Number is essential for all transfusion requests and preferable on all samples.
 The Laboratory Medicine computer system uses the NHS number as the primary patient identifier so that all data can be linked and patients identified, with accuracy as mandated by the National Patient Safety Agency and NHS England.

-If a patient is unidentified then the A/E number must be used, the surname must be given as UNKNOWN and the gender of the patient entered in the forename box.
+If a patient is unidentified A/E now generate a hospital case note number for the patient rather than using an AE number ( as this is not unique for the patient through the hospital stay.)
+The surname must be given as UNKNOWN and the gender of the patient entered in the forename box.

 Microbiology Request Form

 The generic test ‘culture and sensitivity’ has been removed from the Microbiology request form.
 For samples such as swabs, faeces and sputa the default test is culture and sensitivity and will be done automatically.
 If you require a specialised test such as TB culture on a sputum sample then tick the TB culture option on the request form.

 All specimens must be accompanied by a request form.
 All details on the request forms should be completed together with results of relevant investigations in order to provide an adequate clinical history.
 Any therapy which may alter histological appearances should also be detailed on the request form.